 Our Mosquito 360 program is here to save your summer.

 Our technicians will treat not only the borders of your yard, but also harborage areas like trees, shrubs, and tall grasses.
 We treat your entire lawn to ensure you get the best coverage.
 That means when mosquitos attempt to fly into your yard from other areas, they’ll be turned away.

 At Lawn & Pest Solutions, we take your yard seriously.
 We use the latest treatment technologies to wipe out mosquitos in your lawn, so you can enjoy your summer itch- and worry-free.
-If your yard requires more than our eight scheduled mosquito treatments, we’ll provide them at no extra cost.
+If you require more than our eight scheduled mosquito yard treatments, we’ll provide them at no extra cost.